ENCODE-DCC/caper/README.md

 	All other files with an absolute path/URI (`http://your.server.com/big.bigwig`) will be transferred to your [temporary directory](#temporary-directory) on `gs://`.

-* **One configuration file for all**: You may not want to repeat writing the same command line parameters for every pipeline run.
-Define them in a configuration file at `~/.cromweller/default.conf` and forget about it.

 * **Docker/Singularity integration**: You can define a container image (Docker or Singularity) to run all tasks in a WDL workflow.
 Simply define it in command line arguments or directly in your WDL as [comments](#wdl-customization).
 Then `docker` or `singularity` attribute will be added to `runtime {}` section of all of tasks in a WDL so that Cromwell runs in a Docker mode or Singularity mode.
 	```bash
 	$ cromweller run http://my.web.server.com/my.wdl --singularity docker://ubuntu:latest